Today was an exciting day! Microsoft released the public preview for Exchange 2016.

 Exchange 2016 Requirements

 Since Microsoft Ignite it seems a couple of the minimum requirements have changed.
 Initially, it was reported that the minimum domain are forest functional levels would be 2008 R2.
 In addition, the minimum OS to run Exchange Server would be 2012 R2.
 Microsoft has since dropped each requirement down one level.
-You can see all 2016 requirements at the following TechNet site.
+You can see all the 2016 requirements at the following TechNet site.

 - Domain Functional Level – 2008 or greater.